roob-p/GamepadToKeyboard-PlayniteExtension/README.md

   - `1`: Simple press (desktop single press, works well in games).
   - `2`: Continuous press on desktop, same as type 1 in games.
   - `3`: Desktop-like behavior (keyboard-style delay and repeat).
 Same as the previous types in games.
-  - `4`: Desktop-alt: experimental/alternative desktop mode (but useless).
+  - `4`: Desktop-alt: experimental/alternative desktop mode (not recommended).
 In-game behavior same as previous types.
 - Other options absent in the table:
   - `[Other]` -> `UseSameWheelSpeedLimiter`: `1|0` (use same value for WheelUp and WheelDown).
   -  `WheelSpeedLimiter:` limit the speed of scroll; `WheelSpeedLimiterUp`: Up Limiter; `WheelSpeedLimiterDown`: Down limiter.